 - To satisfy the taste buds; Whoever thinks that goats are not a picky eater and they do not mind eating the same food every day, must know that this is not the case.
 Goats can not eat the same food every day, they must be rewarded occasionally to satisfy their taste buds.

 - To encourage eating; We all know how important food is for us and animals to function.
-Broccoli can be added to the meal to enhance the flavour and encourage eating.
+Broccoli can be added to the meal to enhance the flavor and encourage eating.

 The right way of adding Broccoli to the goat’s diet;